asifrahman2003/asifrahman2003/README.md

 # Hi there 👋🏻

 I am Asif.
-I love music. and code is interesting.
+I love music, and code is interesting.

 ```
-- BSc in Computer Science at University of Arizona.
+- BSc in Computer Science at the University of Arizona.
-- I’m currently working on Summer projects and Research projects.
+- I’m currently working on Summer projects and Research.
-- I’m currently learning and working about AI in Medical Applications.
+- I’m currently learning and working on AI and Deep Learning in Healthcare Applications.
 - reach me @: asifrahman@arizona.edu
 - works are @: https://www.iamasiff.com
 ```